sfu-ireceptor/turnkey-service-php/README.md

 ![iReceptor Service Turnkey Architecture](doc/architecture.png)

 ## How does it work?
-It uses Docker containers to make the installation and future upgrades simple.
+Docker containers are used to make the installation and future upgrades clean and simple.
 For more information, see [How it works](doc/how_it_works.md).

 ## Installation (10 min)
 Get the code and launch the installation: